InstituteforDiseaseModeling/selvaraj_spatial_covid_vax_2021/plotting/README.md

 plot_baseline_urban_rural_all_combos_timeseries.py - creates 9 panel figure describing the daily incidence of COVID infections as well as cumulative infections for a given scenario

+plot_cgrt.py - creates a figure with oxford covid-19 government policy tracker scores for each day since the first case in each of the 37 countries considered for this work.

 plot_contact_matrices.py - creates contact matrix plot for home, work, school and community settings in urban and rural areas of a representative country as shown in the supplementary file